mamaciel/mamaciel/README.md

 - 👋 Hi, I’m Marcos Maciel
 - 👀 I’m interested in just about everything CS!
 I mainly code in Python but I have some experience with various languages.
-- 🌱 I’m currently taking Human Computer Interaction and working on some small side projects!
+- 🌱 I’m a recent college grad from Ursinus College, class of '22
-- 📫 How to reach me: mamaciel@ursinus.edu
+- 📫 How to reach me: mamaciel2022@gmail.com
 - 🌎 Website: marcosmaciel.tech

 <!---